-Makes the autopilot follow a depth contour.
+Makes the autopilot follow a depth contour (only for NAC-2/NAC-3 autopilot computers).

 → Note: DCT turn pattern is only available if the system has a valid depth input.

 A Warning: Do not use the DCT turn pattern unless the seabed is suitable.
 Do not use it in rocky waters where the depth is varying significantly over a small area.